Tag: Asia

 How these Mongolian herders took on a mine and won

-Activism around the World: Highlights from August 2017
+Movements around the World: Highlights from August 2017

-Each year Global Greengrants Fund makes over 800 grants to environmental activists around the world, helping to support grassroots initiatives to protect the planet and the rights of the people who call these natural places home.
+Each year Global Greengrants Fund makes over 800 grants to environmental groups around the world, helping to support grassroots initiatives to protect the planet and the rights of the people who call these natural places home.
 Here are three exciting projects we’ve supported this month.
 Thailand: Documenting the Impact of Hydropower Projects Communities along the […]

 Privacy notice: our site uses cookies for analytics, tracking, and site improvement purposes.
 By continuing to use our site, you agree to our use of cookies.
 For more information, see our privacy policy.